 Imagine you are taking a business trip to one of your company’s offices.
 The office is located far away from your own location, so you would pre-book a hotel to rest.
 You choose a hotel by viewing the price, quality, and other requirements to support your needs.
 You plan to stay there for a few days until you will be on your way again.
-This is the same with desk hoteling.
+This is the same principle with desk hoteling.

 Just like a hotel booking, desk hoteling is when you turn your office facilities into bookable resources, that your employees can book in advance.
 Thereby, ensuring that your employees are guaranteed optimal working conditions, that your teams have an overview of who is in the office, while simultaneously making sure employees are having a pleasant experience when they are in the office.